 3. Eating a Healthy Diet

 I love to eat healthy foods and have so ever since I was very young.
-For the most part, I try to eat clean foods and limit my intake of processed foods.
+For the most part, I try to eat healthily and limit my intake of processed foods.
 I do also eat treats and ‘vegan junk foods’ too.
 It’s all about balance and not depriving myself of anything.

 To ensure I drink plenty of water throughout the day I have a large infusion bottle with a fixed straw that I fill with water multiple times a day.
 The bottle and straw are tall enough that I don’t have to struggle to bend my head down to drink.
 So I find it easy and super convenient.